GryphNdor/Appify/README.md

 - [ ] Should be able to delete items from list
 - [ ] Should be able to increment item in the list by 5
 - [ ] Should be able to toggle between kg/lb on click
+- [ ] Bonus: Make it persistent on refresh

 Example: